Coronavirus clouds Apple's timeline for new iPhones | MarketScreener

 "It's very complicated.
 There are so many variables in the environment, including small factors such as air pollution," one of the people familiar with the process said.

-Anna-Katrina Shedletsky, a former Apple engineer and founder of Instrumental, a startup focussed on factory automation based in Mountain View, California, said on-the-ground engineering collaboration was critical for new products.
+Anna-Katrina Shedletsky, a former Apple engineer and founder of Instrumental, a startup focused on factory automation based in Mountain View, California, said on-the-ground engineering collaboration was critical for new products.

 "You can fly those engineers somewhere else but there's knowledge about how you make a product in that environment.
 It's not that it can't be taught but it's a hard thing to move," she said.